 Fall Student Information

-Students placed into developmental courses are subject to special set of policies that pertain to students in remedial status.
+Students who placed into remedial courses are subject to policies that twill affect them will in remedial status.
 It is the responsibility of each student to read and understand these policies as explained in the EO 665 Student Handbook.

 EO 665 Handbook

-The EO 665 Handbook should be downloaded and read carefully by every student.
+The EO 665 Handbook should be downloaded by clicking on the above link and read carefully by every student.
 SJSU policies with respect to completion of remediation are explained in this handbook.